David-dbd/ft_minitalk/README.md

 The entire communication mechanism relies exclusively on SIGUSR1 and SIGUSR2, meaning you must creatively build your own protocol from scratch.

+<h2>📚 Theory Context </h2>

+What are signals?
+In UNIX systems, a signal is a way for processes to send notifications or interrupts to each other.
+Each signal has a numeric code and can be intercepted and handled via a signal handler.
+For this project:

+<em>SIGUSR1 → treated as 1</em>

+<em>SIGUSR2 → treated as 0</em>

+💡 Since signals are asynchronous, the moment one is received, it interrupts the flow of the program, jumping to the signal handler immediately — even if you're in the middle of another function.

+Signal Handlers
+Using sigaction() in the server, signals are caught and processed bit-by-bit.
+Once 8 bits are collected, they're decoded and printed as characters.

 <h2>💡 How It Works</h2>

 <u><strong>Server:</strong></u>